 Subscribe to the podcast via any podcast app, including Apple podcasts, iTunes, Spotify and Google Play.
 Search 'ZSL Wild Science'.

 Delve into topical issues in zoology, conservation and the environment, from saving species and protecting the planet, to finding out about the animals living across the globe, including in London’s own river Thames.
 Learn more about the science behind the conservation work being done by ZSL and others in this podcast from ZSL’s Institute of Zoology.
-Hosted by post-doctoral researcher Dr Monni Böhm.
+Hosted by Research Fellow Dr Monni Böhm.
 Produced by Jennifer Howes, ZSL Scientific Events Coordinator.

 - ZSL #012: ZSL at the Royal Society Summer Science Exhibition 2018

-In this special mini-episode join Monni at the Royal Society Summer Science Exhibition for a teaser of what our researchers will be talking on our ZSL stand ‘Where the Wild Things Are’.
+In this special mini-episode join Monni at the Royal Society Summer Science Exhibition for a teaser of what our researchers will be talking about on our ZSL stand ‘Where the Wild Things Are’.
 Learn about the camera traps, tags and trackers being deployed around the world to study and monitor wildlife in remote locations, and what we can learn from the data they capture.
 Find out why should come along to the exhibition and what you can see and do at our exhibit, from animal top trumps, a cuddly shark, display camera traps and trackers, and an interactive game flapping an albatross!

 - ZSL #011: Can we still save coral reefs and what if we don't?